MakeSchool-Tutorials/Tip-Calculator-Swift/P2-Interface-Building/content.md

 >[action]
 > ## Adding a label
+> Watch the video and follow the steps below:
 >
 1. On the bottom right of the screen, in the `Object Browser`, scroll until you find `Label`
-1. Click and drag the `Label` into the white square in the middle of the screen.
+1. Click and drag the `Label` into the white square in the middle of the screen (dashed-line guides will appear).
 You might need to zoom into the Storyboard if it won't let you drag the label in (pinch out on the trackpad or click the main area and press `command and +`)
 >
 ![ms-video](./01_drag_label.mp4)